-- If a special device (crutches, wheelchair, walker, etc.) is needed to facilitate the mobilization and repatriation of individuals, the device should be supplied by the medical center that provided the care for the individuals; otherwise, the DHS Participants should allow the Consulate reasonable time to provide the device. - The repatriation should not take place until the necessary arrangements with the family or medical institution receiving the person with special medical needs are made. - The repatriation should take place as early as possible.
+- If a special device (crutches, wheelchair, walker, etc.) is needed to facilitate the mobilization and repatriation of individuals, the device should be supplied by the medical center in which they received care.
+Otherwise, the DHS Participants should allow the Consulate a reasonable amount of time to provide the device. - The repatriation should not take place until the necessary arrangements with the family or medical institution receiving the person with special medical needs are made.
+(In cases where advanced notification has been made, the repatriation process should start and continue while the person is in the hospital.
+Once the person receives medical release the person will be transported to the PDN Bridge for immediate repatriation) in accordance with Repatriation Schedule Attachment 2.

-4.3 Repatriation of Mentally Incapacitated Persons
+4.3 Repatriation of mentally incapacitated persons

-- The Consulate should be notified as soon as possible of the intended repatriation of a mentally incapacitated person and the repatriation should take place as soon as possible after the notification. - The repatriation should take place at the earliest convenience.
+- The Consulate should be notified as soon as possible of the intended repatriation of a mentally incapacitated person. - The Consulate should keep the International Liaison Unit / Juvenile Coordinators informed of the progress of the placement of these persons. - The repatriation should take place as soon as possible (In accordance with Attachment 2 Schedule of Repatriations) following the notification.